codeforamerica/ohana-api/README.md

 * Testing Frameworks: RSpec, Factory Girl and Capybara

 ## Contributing

+(WE ARE NOT YET READY FOR CONTRIBUTIONS...
+BUT THIS WILL BE THE PROCESS...)

 In the spirit of open source software, **everyone** is encouraged to help improve this project.

 Here are some ways *you* can contribute: